 A critical part of projects is defining and managing the project requirements.
 Requirements are the capabilities or conditions needed in the product, service, or result.
 They are specifications of what should be developed or implemented.

-Like the word scope, it is helpful to use an adjective when talking about requirements.
+Like the word scope, using an adjective when talking about requirements is helpful.
 There are different types of requirements.
 Check with your organization to see if there are standard definitions for different types of requirements.

 I typically use the following terms.
 Notice the cascading levels of requirements.
-We begin with high-level requirements and progressively elaborate the requirements into greater detail.
+We begin with high-level requirements and progressively elaborate the requirements in greater detail.

 - Business requirements - the high-level business goals of the project (e.g., Increase customer retention by 5% by the end of the year).